 Before joining the Coalition in 2007, Kendra supported senior staff at the D.C.
 Chamber of Commerce, including being a liaison to the Mayor of D.C. and city council member assistants.

 While at Suited for Change, Kendra coordinated more than 100 job-training programs for low-income women.
-She also trained volunteers — and taught interview skills.
+She also trained volunteers, provided coaching, and skills training to women in need who are seeking employment.

-At the Sanz School, Kendra organized career fairs and seminars, and helped students land quality jobs.
+At the Sanz School, Kendra organized career fairs, seminars, assisted students land internships and quality jobs.

 Kendra received her BA in Business Administration and AA in Criminal Justice, both from American InterContinental University in 2008.